 |Senior (plan of study) electives||9||CE 401 or 403||4|

 |Humanities (H), literature (L), or fine arts (FA) elective||3||Humanities (H), literature (L), or fine arts (FA) elective||3|

 A six-hour sequence in either HI/SB or HU/L/FA core classes is required.
 Students are encouraged to consider EC 110 Principles of Microeconomics as an SB, CE 220 Society Infrastruct & Environm as an SB, and/or a foreign language as an HU.

-Approved natural science (N) electives include: CH 102 General Chemistry, BSC 114 Principles Of Biology I /BSC 115 Laboratory Biology I, GEO 101 The Dynamic Earth, GEO 102 The Earth Through Time, GEO 105 Sustainable Earth, GY 101 Atmospheric Proc & Patterns, GY 102 Earth Surface Processes, GY 207 Field Studies in Water and Climate.
+Approved natural science (N) electives include: CH 102 General Chemistry, BSC 114 Principles Of Biology I /BSC 115 Laboratory Biology I, GEO 101 The Dynamic Earth, GEO 102 The Earth Through Time, GEO 105 Sustainable Earth, GY 101 Atmospheric Proc & Patterns, GY 102 Earth Surface Processes, GY 207 Field Water and Climate.

 Senior (plan of study) electives must be CE courses numbered 400 or above or other approved electives.
 Other courses may be approved by petition.
 At least six hours of the senior electives must be design-designated (D) courses.
-In addition, not more than two senior electives may professional practice (P) courses, including any non-civil engineering courses.
+In addition, not more than two senior electives may be professional practice (P) courses, including any non-civil engineering courses.
 See the department list for a list of approved senior design electives, including approved design-designated (D), professional practice (P), and general technical (G) electives.

 Related department policies and updates of catalog information are posted on the department website and message boards.